 Unfortunately, this is not always the case, recording a voice for spoken word is a very specific discipline.

 In regards to reading the book yourself or employing a professional narrator.
 Ultimately, it all comes down to your budget and what you personally want the audiobook to sound like.
 But if you decide to read it yourself, be aware that it’s a very focused discipline, not at all like reading for pleasure.

-Listed below is some of the frequently asked questions people have when producing an audiobook with an independent producer like ourselves.
-See below.
+Listed below is some of the frequently asked questions people have about producing an audiobook.
+Including some links to our current narrator pool.

 Drop us a line!